Last Updated On:

 - Do your competitors also use these platforms?

-Once you have the answers to these questions, it will be easier to figure out which social media platforms you should target for your business.
+Once you learn the answers to these questions, it will be easier to figure out which social media platforms you should target for your business.

 According to Statista, Facebook tops the list as a preferred platform for both B2B and B2C marketers.
 LinkedIn is another major platform B2B businesses should focus on.